Rain: A Tribute to the Beatles: History

 In 2001 the Rain Corporation took over management of the band.
 In 2005, management met with producer Jeff Parry to expand the tribute band's scope — which at that point was mostly doing concerts at casinos — and develop a Broadway-style production in the manner of 1977's Beatlemania.
 The result of this planning eventually became the 2010 Broadway run.

 In 2008, Pollstar listed Rain at number 17 in its yearly "Pollstar's Hot Top 20" for overall tickets sales of a touring show, band, or production.

 Rain played Hollywood's Pantages Theatre in 2009.
 In 2010 the production performed at Kansas City's Starlight Theatre and New Orleans' Mahalia Jackson Theater of the Performing Arts.

 In 2009, on the eve of Rain moving to Broadway, the Rain Corporation and Parry's Annerin Productions agreed to produce a West End theatre version of the show, with both sides splitting the profits 50-50.

 Rain ran on Broadway for 300 shows (and 8 preview performances), first at the Neil Simon Theatre on October 26, 2010 – January 15, 2011, then at the Brooks Atkinson Theatre on February 8, 2011 – July 31, 2011.
+They were interviewed by Good Morning America in 2011, and also rang the NYSE bell in March 2011.

 In 2012, Parry/Annerin Productions put on Let It Be, a Beatles "concert experience" that played in London's West End.
 In 2013, on the eve of Let It Be coming to Broadway, the Rain Corporation filed a copyright suit against Parry and his fellow Let It Be producers.
-Rain claimed that Let It Be was essentially the same concept as Rain, with similar artwork, costumes, and virtually the same song repertoire, and that Rain was entitled to 50% of Let It Bes profits."
+Rain claimed that Let It Be was essentially the same concept as Rain, with similar artwork, costumes, and virtually the same song repertoire, and that Rain was entitled to 50% of Let It Bes profits.
 Parry and Annerin instead proposed giving Rain Corporation 7.5% of their profits.
 The case was settled out of court.

+In November 2025, Rain began touring with a show called "Rain - A Beatles Christmas Tribute", interspersing holiday songs with their Beatles covers.